 From Dear Bob and Sue, 2012

-You don’t need to be a participant in or observer of the motorcycle culture to know that the best humor is often the most mean-spirited.
+You don’t need to be a participant in or observer of the motorcycle culture to know that the best humor is often a little bit mean-spirited.
 That’s evident throughout Dear Bob and Sue, a book compiled of e-mails Smith and his wife Karen sent home to their — one supposes — good friends, Bob and Sue, as they toured America – not by motorcycle — on a quest to visit all the national parks.

 For example, as the Smiths are checking out of the Ahwahnee Hotel, in Yosemite, Matt feels justified in offsetting what he considers the outrageous room charge by stealing a Gideon Bible they’d found in a drawer.